John Dooly: New Government

 Georgia's first state government would leave more than that legacy, including the creation of county government, as a part of the broader history of progress on the frontier.
 Courts had been held in Wilkes County as early as 1778, with John Dooly as at least a plaintiff.
 In 1780, Wilkes had a permanent courthouse in Washington, a town laid out specifically as the county seat and with Dooly as one of its original commissioners.(n44) Simultaneously, John Dooly and his neighbors affirmed that they, when cooperating, could do almost anything that they wanted in their own affairs.
-Dooly, Pickens, Williamson, and their comrades had thwarted their enemy's plans to create a counterrevolution and invasions by Indian war parties.
+Dooly, Pickens, Williamson, and their comrades had thwarted their enemy's plans to create a counterrevolution and invasions by war parties.
 The continental and state military establishments in the South, by contrast, often failed the frontiersmen.